-Bounty advanced its preparation for work over of 2-3 wells and plans to commence production at Alton in the next 3 months while it generates a full field development plan including an up-dip appraisal well at Eluanbrook in the northwest section of PL2.
+Bounty advanced its preparation for work over of 2-3 wells and plans to commence production at Alton early 2019 while it generates a full field development plan including an up-dip appraisal well at Eluanbrook in the northwest section of PL2.
 An independent environmental audit gave the field a "clean bill of health" and Bounty is progressing other compliance documentation pending the workovers and production.